Freight Shipping from Grand Rapids to Salt Lake City

 How much does it cost to ship freight from Grand Rapids to Salt Lake City?

-Full truckload (FTL) rates from Grand Rapids, MI to Salt Lake City, UT currently range from $3,780-$4,659 for a standard dry van load over the 1,758-mile route.
+Full truckload (FTL) rates from Grand Rapids, MI to Salt Lake City, UT currently range $3,780-$4,659 (roughly $2.17-$2.68 per mile over 1,758 miles).
 LTL shipments typically cost $1,167-$1,894 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Grand Rapids to Salt Lake City?